lmortimer/longitude/README.md

     tree -fJ > tree.json
     cp tree.json graph-generator/

 You can specify clusters in `clusters.json`.
-When the graph is generated the cluster will be added as an attribute to each node. `git-visualiser` will colour branches of the graph based on this cluster.
+When the graph is generated the cluster will be added as an attribute to each node. `visualiser` will colour branches of the graph based on this cluster.

     cat clusters.json